Nigeria's president orders full scale offensive on Boko Haram

 Scores have been killed in Nigerian bombings in the past month, including two in the capital Abuja.

-But signalling a willingness to negotiate, Jonathan said: "our doors remain open to them for dialogue and reconciliation."
+But signaling a willingness to negotiate, Jonathan said: "our doors remain open to them for dialogue and reconciliation."

 U.S. troops have deployed to Chad on a mission to find the girls, and surveillance drones are being used.